nickbrandt/GitLab/doc/user/project/integrations/generic_alerts.md

 | `severity` | String | The severity of the alert.
 Must be one of `critical`, `high`, `medium`, `low`, `info`, `unknown`.
 Default is `critical`. |

 TIP: **Payload size:**
-Ensure you are within the [payload application limits](../../../administration/instance_limits.md#generic-alert-alert-json-payloads) when making your request.
+Ensure your requests are smaller than the [payload application limits](../../../administration/instance_limits.md#generic-alert-alert-json-payloads).

 Example request: